lineality/Online_Voting_Using_One_Time_Pads/README.md

 #  Records, versioning, documentations, testing standards

+## Learning, Need & Assistance Areas:
+- What are the learning and fittness limiting factors in coordinated decisions and projects?
+- Project Neem
+- Project Uma

 ## operationally defining freedom for free elections: see
 From Sin-obsessed-authoritarianism to Naive-rebellion-revolution to 1970's denial-ism, to 2020-Information-War from/in